natgo/wt-wiki-scraper/wikitext-transpiled/ground/ZTS63.md

 ==== Ammunition ====
 {{:Type 63 (85 mm)/Ammunition|Type 1956 HEAT-FS, Type 56 HE, Type 56 AP, DJW85}}

+The ZTS63's rounds are somewhat different from the original Type 63-I. The BR-365A APHEBC shell, well known for its generous explosive content and slope modifiers, is not available anymore.
+The returning Type 1956 HEAT-FS is now the stock shell, which gives the ZTS63 the ability to engage heavy tanks like the [[IS-3]] from the start.
+Compared to the [[ZBD86]]'s PG-9 rocket propelled grenade, the HEAT-FS has the same penetration and a better muzzle velocity, which is helpful at medium and long ranges.

+The stock "Type 56 HE" shell is a renamed O-365K and should be completely ignored, because the HEAT-FS has a greater explosive mass.

+The only APHE shell available is the unlockable "Type 56 AP", a renamed BR-367 APCBC.
+Although it is not as efficient for one-shotting light targets or scoring sideshots as BR-365A, it still gets the job done with some careful aim and the enhanced flat penetration is nice to have.
+Enemy IFVs can be dispatched easily with a single AP shell, even from across the map, due to their thin armour and typically large profiles.

+The top round is the DJW85 APFSDS, something completely new to the 85 mm caliber.
+Although Chinese tankers may be apprehensive about early domestic APFSDS rounds, DJW85 actually has better performance than the [[Type 69]]'s Type 71 AFPSDS despite being a significantly smaller round.
+Although it has a a lower muzzle velocity, it does not lose as much penetration over distances.
+The 2.1 kg projectile mass is not able to create much spalling, but the ZTS63's decent reload speed makes follow-up shots much faster than on the Type 69.
+It is a useful tool for disabling shots and targeting ammo racks in long range combat.

 ==== [[Ammo racks]] ====
 <!-- [[File:Ammoracks_{{PAGENAME}}.png|right|thumb|x250px|[[Ammo racks]] of the {{PAGENAME}}]] -->
 <!-- '''Last updated:''' -->